Captison/takedown/readme.md

 ### CommonMark

 While highly configurable, Takedown out-of-the-box is [CommonMark](https://spec.commonmark.org) spec compliant as per version **0.31.2**.
-It is pure vanilla and does not add anything to the spec, either (except front-matter, I guess).
-This is true for the parsing of markdown as well as for the HTML conversion as long as no config changes that affect these are made.
+It is pure vanilla and also does not add anything to the spec (except front-matter, I guess).

+There are extra steps taken in the default `convert` settings (mostly concerning the placement of newlines) to get the output just right for matching the [test-cases](https://spec.commonmark.org/0.31.2/spec.json), but these have no effect on the semantic correctness of the html output.

 ### HTML